pelias/loadtest/README.md

 The main way to use this repo is to run the full test suite to test a wide variety of queries:

 ```
+$ npm install
-export API_KEY=<your api KEY if testing a paid instance>
+$ export API_KEY=<your api KEY if testing a paid instance>
-export HOST="http://your-pelias-instance" # Please ensure this DOES NOT includes a trailing slash
+$ export HOST="http://your-pelias-instance" # Please ensure this DOES NOT includes a trailing slash
-./test.sh
+$ ./test.sh
 ```

 ## Example output